Your first lead gen campaign

 - Define your context - ICP, tone, and playbook.
 Ask Sonnet to help if you're unsure.

-- Run a test - use test mode to see what your agent would do without touching LinkedIn.
+- Run a test - use test mode to see what your agent would do as a dry run.

-- Go live with a small batch - run one day of real lead gen (30-50 profiles).
+- Go live with a small batch - run one day of real lead gen (30-50 people).

-- Check your numbers - how many search results passed filtering?
-How many visits led to qualified leads?
+- Check your numbers - how many results passed filtering?
+How many reviews led to qualified leads?

 - Refine your ICP - too few qualified leads?
 Broaden your criteria.
 Too many unqualified ones?
 Tighten exclusion rules.